Rafiid/Procedurally_generated_dungeon/README.md

 <p align="center">[Ten rooms spread apart]

 Now, Delaunay Triangulation can be performed [https://en.wikipedia.org/wiki/Delaunay_triangulation].
 Thanks to this algorithm, optimal connections between rooms are found.
-The set of points used to construct the graph consists of coordinates for each room, indicating where thedoor is located and thus where the corridor should lead.
+The set of points used to construct the graph consists of coordinates for each room, indicating where the door is located and thus where the corridor should lead.
 These coordinates are calculated based on the local door coordinates for each room and its center coordinates in the general space.